-Richard Ricciardi, CRNP, PhD, FAANP, FAAN, is a Professor at The George Washington University School of Nursing.
-Prior to joining GW, Ric served as the Director, Division of Practice Improvement, and the Senior Advisor for Nursing, at the Agency for Healthcare Research and Quality (AHRQ).
-At AHRQ, Ric’s research focused on implementation science in the ambulatory care setting with an emphasis on team functioning, team-based care, outcomes measurement, evidence-based treatment of acute and chronic pain, and improving patient safety and quality.
-Prior to joining AHRQ in 2010, Ric served on active duty in the Army for 30 years, where he held numerous positions as a pediatric and family nurse practitioner, clinical scientist, and senior leader.
-In his last two assignments on active duty, Ric served as Chief of Nursing Research at Walter Reed Army Medical Center (2006-2009), and Director of Research at the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (2009-2010).
+Richard Ricciardi, PhD, NP, FAANP, FAAN, is a Professor at The George Washington University School of Nursing.
+Prior to joining GW in 2018, Ric served as the Director, Division of Practice Improvement and the Senior Advisor for Nursing at the Agency for Healthcare Research and Quality (AHRQ).
+At AHRQ, Ric’s research focused on ambulatory care practice improvements in the areas of teams, team-based care, outcomes measurement, treatment of acute and chronic pain, and improving patient safety practices.
+Prior to joining AHRQ in 2010, Ric served on active duty in the Army for 30 years and had numerous positions as a pediatric and family nurse practitioner, clinical scientist, and senior leader.
+In his last two positions on active duty, he served as chief of nursing research at Walter Reed Army Medical Center and director of research at the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury.